pbrod/nvector/README.rst

 Example 5: "Surface distance"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Find the surface distance sAB (i.e. great circle distance) between two
+Find the surface distance sAB (i.e. great circle-, Euclidean- and exact ellipsoidal
-positions A and B. The heights of A and B are ignored, i.e. if they don't have
+distance) between two positions A and B. The heights of A and B are ignored, i.e. if
-zero height, we seek the distance between the points that are at the surface of
+they don't have zero height, we seek the distance between the points that are at the
-the Earth, directly above/below A and B. The Euclidean distance (chord length)
+surface of the Earth, directly above/below A and B. The Euclidean distance (chord length)
 dAB should also be found.
 Use Earth radius 6371e3 m.

-Solution:
+Great circle solution:
     >>> import nvector as nv
     >>> frame_E = nv.FrameE(a=6371e3, f=0)
     >>> positionA = frame_E.GeoPoint(latitude=88, longitude=0, degrees=True)